Kite Realty Group Trust (NYSE:KRG) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Kite Realty Group Trust (NYSE:KRG) from a hold rating to a buy rating in a research note released on Wednesday morning, Zacks.com reports.
-They currently have $24.00 target price on the real estate investment trust’s stock.
+Kite Realty Group Trust (NYSE:KRG) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
+The firm currently has a $24.00 target price on the real estate investment trust’s stock.
+Zacks Investment Research‘s price target suggests a potential upside of 10.96% from the stock’s current price.

 According to Zacks, “Kite Realty Group Trust is a full-service, vertically integrated real estate investment trust focused primarily on the development, construction, acquisition, ownership and operation of high quality neighborhood and community shopping centers in selected growth markets in the United States.
 They own interests in a portfolio of operating retail properties, retail properties under development, operating commercial properties, a related parking garage, commercial property under development and parcels of land that may be used for future development. “

-Kite Realty Group Trust (NYSE:KRG) last announced its quarterly earnings results on Monday, August 2nd.
-The real estate investment trust reported $0.01 EPS for the quarter, topping analysts’ consensus estimates of ($0.03) by $0.04.
+Kite Realty Group Trust (NYSE:KRG) last announced its earnings results on Monday, August 2nd.
+The real estate investment trust reported $0.01 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.03) by $0.04.
 Kite Realty Group Trust had a net margin of 4.76% and a return on equity of 1.05%.
 Analysts anticipate that Kite Realty Group Trust will post 1.34 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Friday, October 8th.
-Shareholders of record on Friday, October 1st will be given a $0.18 dividend.
-The ex-dividend date of this dividend is Thursday, September 30th.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 3.33%.
-Kite Realty Group Trust’s payout ratio is currently 55.81%.

-Several institutional investors and hedge funds have recently bought and sold shares of KRG.
-Strategic Blueprint LLC bought a new position in shares of Kite Realty Group Trust in the second quarter worth approximately $47,000.
-FORA Capital LLC bought a new position in shares of Kite Realty Group Trust in the second quarter worth approximately $51,000.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Strategic Blueprint LLC purchased a new position in shares of Kite Realty Group Trust in the second quarter worth $47,000.
+FORA Capital LLC purchased a new position in shares of Kite Realty Group Trust in the second quarter worth $51,000.
 The PNC Financial Services Group Inc. lifted its holdings in shares of Kite Realty Group Trust by 14.2% in the first quarter.
 The PNC Financial Services Group Inc. now owns 4,733 shares of the real estate investment trust’s stock worth $91,000 after buying an additional 590 shares in the last quarter.
 Harvest Fund Management Co.
 Ltd purchased a new position in shares of Kite Realty Group Trust in the second quarter worth $107,000.
 Finally, William Blair Investment Management LLC purchased a new position in shares of Kite Realty Group Trust in the second quarter worth $107,000.
 Institutional investors and hedge funds own 95.43% of the company’s stock.

 Kite Realty Group Trust Company Profile